MOOC for Public Health?

 MOOC is still a new phenomenon and is unheard of by most students and institutions.
 Its advantages of cost-saving, time-saving, convenience, massive audience base, and flexibility should not overshadow its current downfalls including non-starters, dropouts, cheating, and fundamental challenges to connectivist and interactive learning.(1,6) Because of these culprits, MOOCs are not going to completely replace university’s face-to-face teaching model, at least not any time soon.
 Though MOOCs can be used as supplementary or alternative modes of learning for people who are 1) curious in surveying a previously-untapped area or 2) committed in becoming proficient in an area through self-learning without needing an actual university course credit.

 MOOCs can provide a quick, first-hand “overview” to those curious people who just want to see if the courses are really for them.
 If skimming through the material does not inspire further interest, one can simply move on.
 On the other hand, people who actually complete a MOOC course require self-discipline, motivation, and time management skills.
 If one is dedicated enough, he or she will go through the videos, assignments, and readings diligently.
-Yet for those who are just “semi-committed”, they can still be benefitted by picking out what they need to learn.
+Yet for those who are just “semi-committed”, they can still be benefited by picking out what they need to learn.
 This flexibility is what makes MOOCs different from traditional university teaching and attractive to millions of users.

 Universities might want to start planning about strategies, fostering an environment, and preparing the manpower, skills, and technologies required to embrace MOOCs as adjunctive/alternative course delivery methods.
 MOOCs are here to stay and its popularity may rise further once the aforementioned culprits are reconciled.